TDM - Tables Implementation

 Customized Masking Logic

 The Catalog masking actor is invoked after the extract flow execution.
-Do the following in order to set a customized masking logic on the table:

 • Add the CatalogMaskingMapper actor to the extract flow.